app-generator/boilerplate-code-jinja/README.md

 # Flask/jinja Boilerplate

-> Experimental codebase `!!!
-Don't use it in production !!!`
+Reference codebase used by AppSeed in all [Flask/Jinja Apps](https://appseed.us/apps/jinja/) starters.

 <br />